cat-a-flame/journal/content/blog/2023/a-week-in-the-austrian-countryside.md

 title: A week in the Austrian countryside
 lead: "Lately, we have been so tired from work and everyday chores that we decided to take a week off and spend it in the Alps."
 categories: ["Travel"]
-tags: ["Austria", "Obervellach", "Alps", "Carinthia", "hiking"]
+tags: ["Austria", "Obervellach", "Alps", "Carinthia", "Hiking"]
 ---

 My partner knew of a great town called Obervellach, where he used to spend a week every summer when he was in elementary school.
 Since I had never been anywhere else besides Vienna in Austria, it sounded promising to me.